gibus/SpreadRevolutionaryDate/README.md

 It is even easier to spread whatever you want instead of the revolutionary date.
 You should write a new class in the `App::SpreadRevolutionaryDate::MsgMaker::` namespace (that is: the class should be `App::SpreadRevolutionaryDate::MsgMaker::MyMsgMaker` for a new `MyMsgMaker` message maker), that consumes the [App::SpreadRevolutionaryDate::MsgMaker](https://metacpan.org/pod/App::SpreadRevolutionaryDate::MsgMaker) role.
 See ["DESCRIPTION" in App::SpreadRevolutionaryDate::MsgMaker](https://metacpan.org/pod/App::SpreadRevolutionaryDate::MsgMaker#DESCRIPTION) for a comprehensive description of this role.

-The name of the message maker should be set as a value of the `/msgmaker` option in lower case.
+The name of the message maker should be set as a value of the ["msgmaker"](#msgmaker) option in lower case.

 Such a message maker class is actually just a wrapper.
 Usually a message maker has to use an existing specific module (which can be a `Moose` class or not) to craft the message.
 [App::SpreadRevolutionaryDate::Target::MsgMaker::RevolutionaryDate](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::MsgMaker::RevolutionaryDate) uses [DateTime::Calendar::FrenchRevolutionary](https://metacpan.org/pod/DateTime::Calendar::FrenchRevolutionary), while [App::SpreadRevolutionaryDate::Target::MsgMaker::PromptUser](https://metacpan.org/pod/App::SpreadRevolutionaryDate::Target::MsgMaker::PromptUser) is based on [IO::Prompt::Hooked](https://metacpan.org/pod/IO::Prompt::Hooked).
-You may need for example [LWP](https://metacpan.org/pod/LWP) to extract the message from a fetched web page or service, or [XML::Feed](https://metacpan.org/pod/XML::Feed) to build it from a [RSS](https://en.wikipedia.org/wiki/RSS) feed, or [DBI](https://metacpan.org/pod/DBI) to retrieve it from a database, etc.
+You may need for example [LWP](https://metacpan.org/pod/LWP) to extract the message from a fetched web page or service, or [XML::Feed](https://metacpan.org/pod/XML::Feed) to build it from a [RSS](https://en.wikipedia.org/wiki/RSS) feed, or [DBI](https://metacpan.org/pod/DBI) to retrieve it from a database, or nothing at all to spread a fixed message, etc.

 If your new message maker class needs specific parameters (other than `locale`, which comes with  [App::SpreadRevolutionaryDate::MsgMaker](https://metacpan.org/pod/App::SpreadRevolutionaryDate::MsgMaker) role), they should be defined as attributes of this class.
 Values for such attributes should be set in the [configuration file](#configuration), inside a section named after the message maker in lower case (`[mymsgmaker]`), or as [command line parameters](#command-line-parameters) prefixed with the name of the message maker in lower case, followed by an underscore (`--mytarget_myparam`).